awslabs/ros2-migration-tools/README.md

 Checking Dependencies

-For help run: python3 ros2_migration_tool.py check_deps --help
+For help run: python3 ros2_migration_tool.py check-deps --help

-In the root directory of the ros package run python3 ros2_migration_tool.py check_deps <Package Name>
+In the root directory of the ros package run python3 ros2_migration_tool.py check-deps <Package Name>

 This will print out a list of dependencies and their migration status if known.